 Vermont

 - Connecticut intended to provide universal free school meals during the 2022-2023 school year, but funding (through the American Rescue Plan) ran out a few months into the year.
-There are nascent discussions regarding bills in the House and Senate to establish the policy during the 2023 legislative session.
+There are nascent discussions regarding bills in the House and Senate to establish universal free school meals during the 2023 legislative session; however, there have been concerns from the Connecticut General Assembly Appropriations Committee about the cost of such a program.

-- In Hawaii, a bill to implement universal free school meals at all public and public charter schools starting during the 2023-2024 school year has been introduced in the Hawaii House of Representatives.
+- In Hawaii, a bill to implement universal free meals at all public and public charter schools starting during the 2023-2024 school year has been introduced in the Hawaii House of Representatives.

 - Bills in the House and Senate have been introduced in Missouri to “provide each student enrolled in such public school with one free breakfast and one free lunch each day such student attends classes in such public school.”